CANDELbio/image-utils/README.md

 Optional.
 A folder to write the output files to.
 Will create if it does not exist.
 Defaults to the parent folder of the tiff being split.

 `-s` or `--subfolder`
 Optional.
 If used, generates a folder for each tiff being split and puts the individual tiffs in the subfolder instead of alongside the parent tiff.
+Tiffs will be named only for the channel and not contain the sample name.

 ### split-tiled

 `$ java -jar image-utils-0.1.0-standalone.jar split-tiled [args]`

 Splits a tiled tiff into individual tiffs.
-Unlike split-hyperstack which ouputs [originalfilename]_[channel].tiff, split tiled outputs the files as [channel].tiff, so it is recommended to use `--subfolder`.
-Accepts the following options:

 `-i` or `--input`
 Required.
 Either a tiff file or a directory containing multiple tiff files to be split.